chaoss/augur/docs/new-install.md

 0. Follow the installation instructions for the database here: https://oss-augur.readthedocs.io/en/main/quick-start.html#postgresql-installation
 1. Clone Augur, or clone your fork of Augur if you wish to make contributions
 2. Install `redis-server` at the operating system level `sudo apt install redis-server`
+3. Install rabbitmq.
+Instructions for installing rabbitmq can be found here: https://www.rabbitmq.com/download.html

+NOTE: To set up the rabbitmq instance and get it working see the quick-start section before running make install

 3. Make sure you have `Go` version is 1.19.3.
 If you don't know how to install `Go`, instructions are provided during the installation process.
 After following the instructions, you will need to add Go to your path for this session: `export PATH=$PATH:/usr/local/go/bin`.
 You should also add this to your shell's profile script.
 4. Create a Python Virtual Environment `python3 -m venv ~/virtual-env-directory` (use `python3.9 -m venv` if on Ubuntu 22.04, as it defaults to python 3.10, which will not compile the machine learning workers.)
 5. Activate your Python Virtual Environment `source ~/virtual-env-directory/bin/activate`